cockroachdb/docs/cockroachcloud/authentication.md

 - [Username and password](#username-and-password)
 - [PKI security certificate](#pki-security-certificate)

-Note that the [TLS public root certificate authority (CA) certificate of the cluster](../{{site.current_cloud_version}}/security-reference/transport-layer-security.html#certificates-signing-trust-and-authority) is also required for server authentication.
+Note that the [TLS public root certificate authority (CA) certificate of the cluster](../{{site.current_cloud_version}}/security-reference/transport-layer-security.html#certificates-signing-trust-and-authority) is also required for authenticating the cluster server against the SQL client.
 This certificate can be downloaded by following the instructions in the **Connect** UI.

 ### Username and password